VRCWizard/OSC-XSOverlayNotification/README.md

 # OSC-XSOverlayNotification
-send and string in an osc message to XSOverlay and receive a notification
+send a string in an osc message to XSOverlay and receive a notification

 XSONotifications.py code from https://github.com/0xst4n/XSNotifications_discord